Xardas0327/Learning2DEngine/Documentations/TiledMapEditor.md

 | Probability | No         | It is not relevant.|

 #### Tile Object
 They are really similar like the Object section.
 Just when it is added into a tile, then it will be created every time, when the tile is used in the map.
+It can have a separate game object or it can be added to the tile's game object by _OnGameObject_ `Smart Property`.
 If you interested more about the object's attributes, please check the Object section.

 | Object Type | Supported  | Notes              |